monsoonmaelstrom/book2/book2.md

 “I never said I needed a *long* time to think,” he responds.

 “Then why did you hesitate when I asked if you wanted me to stay here tonight?”
-I ask with more than hint of hurt in my voice.
+I ask with more than a hint of hurt in my voice.
 Even I hear it.

-“Because I trying to figure out the answer to your question,” he says, sliding closer to me so that his body is pressed alongside mine.
+“Because I was trying to figure out the answer to your question,” he says, sliding closer to me so that his body is pressed alongside mine.
 “I just needed more than half a second to figure it out.”

 I sigh.
 “Sorry.
 I’m not good at waiting.
 Or uncertainty.”